pranabdas/arpes-manual/docs/baking.md

 cooling water pipes.
 7. Cover all the windows, and feed through by aluminum foil.
 8. Setup the baking tents.

+**Note:** Due to improper interlock configuration, currently the baking controller requires the cryopump to be ON while baking.

 ### Reference log
 For you reference of various conditions, here is sample logbook: